SkylarZeng/C.diff-Comparative-Genome-Analysis/README.md

 # C. difficile UM Transmission Portfolio

-This repository packages a representative genomic epidemiology project on *Clostridioides difficile* transmission into a GitHub-friendly portfolio.
+This repository includes a representative genomic epidemiology project on *Clostridioides difficile* transmission.
 It highlights SNV distance pipeline design, clade-level clustering, patient/location overlap analysis, and the connection between genomic distances and hospital metadata.

 If you want the full story in one file, start with `PROJECT_OUTLINE.md`.